- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Shower facing away from the showerhead.
 If you have an electric pump, unplug it before showering or bathing to avoid an electrical hazard.
-Try to keep the dressing dry, but change it if it gets wet.
+Try to keep the dressing dry, and change it if it gets wet.

 - Watch for redness, swelling, pain, and tenderness at the site.

 - Use a calendar to record when you change injection caps and dressings and to note delivery dates, daily weights, and urine testing results.
-It is also helpful to record your daily fluid intake and output (how much liquid you drink and infuse, and how much urine you put out.)
+It’s also helpful to record your daily fluid intake and output (how much liquid you drink and infuse, and how much urine you put out.)
 Your doctor or nurse will tell you what things you need to keep track of.